 Getting them: Do I have to spend money to collect coins?

 Technically, since coins have value, even if you collect USA state quarters out of pocket change, you are saving those coins rather than spending them, and by not spending them you are, in effect, spending them on your collection.
 So the answer is “yes,” you have to spend money to collect coins.

 Of course, your investment in your pocket change will likely yield no growth in the value of your collection, unless you get lucky with an error or something rare, which could happen.
 What does “rare” mean?
 There is a range of availability that goes like this: common, scarce, rare.
 Common means you definitely will run into it, scarce means you might if you’re lucky, rare means probably not.
 Rare doesn’t automatically mean expensive.
 There has to be market demand to be expensive.

 And then there is the matter of the one or two coins that you figure you should be able to find in your pocket change, but somehow just haven’t been able to.
 There are thousands of coin dealers who will help you to find the missing ones, including us.
 Enter a phrase in the search box to the left on this page.
 Maybe we have something you’re looking for.
-If not, then send us an email and ask us.
+If not, then visit our Contact page and ask us.
 There are about 40,000 things in stock at the moment.
 Most are not yet posted to this website.

 What are the “Best” Coins to Collect?

 Depends what you want to do.
 Collecting is, generally speaking, an avocational pastime.
 It’s a hobby thing.
 It’s hard to get in trouble with, and it is done for amusement.
 People who engage in collecting have enough spare time and money to have a hobby.
 They do it because it is what they want to do.